bestdan/myscellany/degan_tweets/README.md

 # Bottom Line
 A guide for setting up a scheduled tweet-bot library on AWS EC2, and posting using R and cron jobs.

-Tools used:
+What you'll use:
 - AWS EC2: for a constantly on computer running the schedule
 - iTerm3: for ssh'ing into your EC2 instance.
 - git/github: for maintaining your code and library.
 - R: for accessing the library and interfacing with Twitter.
+Uses the [twitteR](https://cran.r-project.org/web/packages/twitteR/index.html) package.

 # Background